rita-morais-7vfHH_YbNwQ-unsplash.jpg

 File Magazine

-File Magazine is a bi-annual publication featuring a broad selection of visual communication in the fields of graphic design, art, photography, fashion and moving image.
-Beautifully presented in a 30 x 39cm hard cover with a full-colour 96pp newsprint inner stitched inside.
-Recognising the potential synergy between print and moving image, each issue is accompanied by a full-screen online player, screening in full each issue’s short films, music videos and documentaries.
-A magazine to both watch and read.
+File Magazine is a bi-annual publication featuring a broad selection of visual communication in graphic design, art, photography, fashion and moving image.
+Beautifully presented in a 30 x 39cm hard cover with a full-colour 96-page newsprint inner stitched inside.
+Each issue is accompanied by a full-screen online player screening the issue’s short films, music videos and documentaries.
+A magazine to both watch and read — which is exactly the kind of formal ambition that keeps print interesting.

 It's Nice That